 Immediately, I felt a tug at my arm as Julie pulled me out into the lobby, insisting that I would spoil the movie for everybody.
 But having this little scene in my mind fortified me for the entire movie.
 Through all the intense action I knew that it would turn out all right.

-Recently my son, Aaron, watched a John Wayne movie with his friend, Tim Goodchild, that Tim had previously seen.
-I kept asking Tim, "Well, what's going to happen?"
+Recently my son, Aaron, watched a John Wayne movie with a friend that his friend had previously seen.
+I kept asking him, "Well, what's going to happen?"
 Julie said, "Don't you dare!"

 I have a collection of favorite movies which I have played over and over.
-Gene Autry and Gloria Henry in The Strawberry Roan, Clark Gable and Joan Crawford in Strange Cargo, Lloyd Bridges and Marie Windsor in The Tall Texan, Gary Cooper and Grace Kelley in High Noon, and probably my favorite one is Gregory Peck and Ingrid Bergman in Spellbound.
-I really don't mind the tension, anxiety, and suspense because I already know the end of the story.
+Gene Autry and Gloria Henry in The Strawberry Roan, Clark Gable and Joan Crawford in Strange Cargo, Lloyd Bridges and Marie Windsor in The Tall Texan, Gary Cooper and Grace Kelley in High Noon,and probably my favorite one is Gregory Peck and Ingrid Bergman in Spellbound.
+I really do not mind the tension, anxiety, and suspense because I already know the end of the story.

 Several years ago Herbert W. Armstrong, with a mischievous grin, said, "Brethren, I've looked ahead to the end of this story—and you know what?
 We win!"
-I've always had a curiosity about what is going to happen—or where the events in which I'm involved will lead.
+I have always had a curiosity about what is going to happen—or where the events in which I am involved will lead.
 Before our son Aaron was born, the nurse took a sonogram.
 She asked if we wanted to know what gender our child was.
 I did, anyway, and this gave us several more months to plan a name.

 Anticipating and preparing for danger requires that we fast-forward the tape.